geru/qbxml/README.txt

 internal data representation, QBXML doesn't define any importers.
 You therefore need some other module to create the internal data structure and provide the importer for the data.

-The Bc_Entity module provides data structures and importers for many Quickbooks datasets.
+The Bc module provides data structures and importers for many Quickbooks datasets.

-Therefore, if you install this module, the QBWC module, and the Bc_Entity and Bc_Entity_Import modules, you would have a fully working system for synchronizing data between Drupal and Quickbooks.
+Therefore, if you install this module, the QBWC module, and the Bc and BcFeeds modules, you would have a fully working system for synchronizing data between Drupal and Quickbooks.
 You are also welcome to implement your own modules for storing and importing data.